 9. The interior of the Basilica was based on ancient Roman models

 The pitiful exterior of the Basilica’s façade is copiously compensated with the magnificent interior design of the building.
-One of the most remarkable facts about the Basilica of San Lorenzo is that Brunelleschi really designed it in a revolutionary way at the time, returning back to classical models as opposed to the Gothic style which was popular back then.
+One of the most remarkable facts about the Basilica of San Lorenzo is that Brunelleschi really designed it in a revolutionary way at the time, returning to classical models as opposed to the Gothic style which was popular back then.

 The interior was designed using a series of Corinthian columns, bays, and arches, very similar to how ancient Roman basilicas such as, for example, the Basilica of Maxentius in Rome were designed.